-With the school season upon us once again, we have some teachers who are changing to a new school district, and although they may have signed contracts, can that teacher close on a home before school starts?
+With the school season upon us once again, mortgages for teachers has become a hot topic.
+We have some teachers who are changing to a new school district, and although they may have signed contracts, can that teacher close on a home before school starts?

 In today’s video, I will explain how teachers and other professions may be able to qualify for a USDA loan in these situations.